Drag queen

 People do drag for reasons ranging from self-expression to mainstream performance.
 Drag shows frequently include lip-syncing, live singing, and dancing.
-They occur at events like LGBT pride parades, carnivals and drag pageants and especially in venues such as cabarets and nightclubs.
+They typically occur at LGBTQ pride parades, drag pageants, cabarets, carnivals, and nightclubs.
 Drag queens vary by type, culture, and dedication, from professionals who star in films and spend a lot of their time in their drag personas, to people who do drag only occasionally.
-Women who dress as men and entertain by imitating them are called drag kings.
+In most cases, women who dress as men and entertain by imitating them are called drag kings.

-Those who do occasional drag may be from other backgrounds than the LGBT community.
+Those who do occasional drag may be from backgrounds other than the LGBT community.
 There is a long history of folkloric and theatrical crossdressing that involves people of all orientations.
 Not everyone who does drag at some point in their lives is a drag queen or a drag king.

-Terminology, scope and etymology
+Terminology, scope, and etymology

-Drag queen
+Drag term

-The origin of the term drag is uncertain; the first recorded use of drag in reference to actors dressed in women's clothing is from 1870.
-It may have been based on the term "grand rag" which was historically used for a masquerade ball.
+The term drag may date as far back as the Elizabethan era in England, whereas the first recorded use of drag in this context is from 1870.
+There are several other possible origins.

+Traditionally, drag involves cross-dressing and transforming one's sex through the use of makeup and other costume devices.
+However, under newer conceptions of drag, conceivably performing an exaggerated and heightened form of one's own gender could be considered a drag performance.